 Cannabis & Cotton Mouth: What Causes It & How to Avoid It

 Scientists have recently begun to shed light on the causes and cures for cotton mouth.
-Read on to learn about why cannabis users experience this undesired effect and how it may be prevented !
+Learn why cannabis users experience this undesired effect when smoking weed and how it may be prevented.

 The Science Behind Cotton Mouth

-However, as users began vaping as an alternative to smoking, cotton mouth remained to be a side effect.
+However, as users began vaping as an alternative to smoking, cotton mouth remained a side effect.
 As capsules, oils, and gummies began to make an appearance, those products also carried with them the same results.
-The question behind why cotton mouth occurs could only be answered when scientists began to study the problem.
+The question of why cotton mouth occurs could only be answered when scientists began to study the problem.

-Dry mouth as a side effect of consuming cannabis is fairly common, and most refer to it as “cottonmouth,” though the scientific name for dry mouth is “xerostomia.”
+Dry mouth as a side effect of consuming cannabis is relatively common, and most refer to it as “cottonmouth,” though the scientific name for dry mouth is “xerostomia.”
 In 2006, Juan Pablo Prestifilippo and his colleagues at the Centro de Estudios Farmacologicos y Botanicos in Buenos Aires searched for potential causes of cotton mouth, specifically, a decrease in saliva secretion.

-When a person consumes cannabinoids, receptors CB1 and CB2 bring about a significant drop in saliva production, causing the mouth to feel dry.
+When a person consumes cannabinoids, receptors CB1 and CB2, bring about a significant drop in saliva production, causing the mouth to feel dry.
 Kopach also reported findings that these receptors behave differently at the cellular level.
 “CB1 receptors predominantly modulate the flow of saliva, while CB2 receptors seem to influence consistency and content of saliva (such as sodium levels) . . .
 Cells in the salivary glands can synthesize anandamide”.

 Is Cotton Mouth Dangerous to Health?

-- Leukoedema – “A white or whitish-gray edematous lesion of the buccal and labial oral mucosa” .
+- Leukoedema – “A white or whitish-gray edematous lesion of the buccal and labial oral mucosa.”

 - Candida Albicans – A type of yeast present in microbes on the skin (including inside the mouth) and gastrointestinal tract that is healthy at normal levels but harmful when multiplied.
-In that case, it becomes known as thrush, or Candida overgrowth.
+In that case, it becomes known as thrush or Candida overgrowth.

 - Periodontal Disease – An infection of the gums that can cause bad breath, swollen or red gums, bleeding or tender gums, pain when chewing, loss of teeth, sensitive teeth, and receding gums.

-- Tooth Decay and Cavities8
+- Tooth Decay and Cavities.

-Less serious side effects include: feeling thirsty, hoarseness, sore throat, tingling in the mouth, a raw or red tongue, cracked lips, mouth sores, and skin that is split in the mouth.
-While marijuana is not the only medicine that may result in xerostomia, hyposalivation is typically solved when the user stops taking the problem medication, such as with radiation treatments for cancer patients.
+Less serious side effects include: feeling thirsty, hoarseness, sore throat, tingling in the mouth, a raw or red tongue, cracked lips, mouth sores, and skin split in the mouth.
+While marijuana is not the only medicine that may result in xerostomia, hyposalivation is typically solved when the user stops taking the problem medication, such as radiation treatments for cancer patients.

 How to Prevent Cotton Mouth

-Some other health professionals have suggested a reduction in citrus-based foods and alcohol-based breath sprays, beverages, and mouth wash because they can dry the mouth.
+Some other health professionals have suggested reducing citrus-based foods and alcohol-based breath sprays, beverages, and mouthwash because they can dry the mouth.
 Some drug stores carry gums and sprays that help keep the mouth moist and are a good idea.
-Gum chewing helps by preventing signals from the endocannabinoid system that limit saliva production.
+Gum chewing helps prevent signals from the endocannabinoid system that limit saliva production.

-In an article published by American Marijuana titled, “Cannabis & Cotton Mouth – Get Rid of Marijuana Dry Mouth,” Dwight Blake provides the following additional remedies for cotton mouth:
+In an article published by American Marijuana titled “Cannabis & Cotton Mouth – Get Rid of Marijuana Dry Mouth,” Dwight Blake provides the following additional remedies for cotton mouth: